JHU-NI-LAB/OpenLPT_Shake-The-Box/README.md

 (6) Compile the C++ code.
 Use Ecllipse to set up the ShakeTheBox project with the folder ./inc and ./src.
 Compile the code with g++ compiler, remember to add lable -fopenmp to enable parallelization.
 The project setting can be found in ./cproject.
 It is recommended to use ./cproject directly.

 (7) Run ShakeTheBox.
 Go to the compile folder, and run the executable file ShakeTheBox.
 The argument should be the path of your project folder.
-After Run the code, you need to key in 0 twice to start the project.
-There are also other option for development use.
+After Run the code, you need to key in 0 twice to start the process.
+There are also other options for development use.

-(8) After data processing, all the tracks are save in the folder Tracks/ConvergedTracks/ under the project folder.
+(8) After data processing, all the tracks are saved in the folder Tracks/ConvergedTracks/ under the project folder.
 You can use ./Data_analysis_process/ReadAllTracks.m to read all the track data to the workspace in MATLAB.
 The tracks are save in a format as: X, Y, Z, frame NO, track NO.

-If you have any questions on how to use the code or you are interested in improve the code, please contact me: shiyong.tan@jhu.edu
+If you have any question on how to use the code or you are interested in improving the code, please contact me: shiyong.tan@jhu.edu